 - Need a policy that builds cash value for potential future use

-Whole life insurance can be particularly valuable for seniors with complex estate planning needs or those who want to ensure funds are available for final expenses regardless of when they pass away.
+Whole insurance can be particularly valuable for seniors with complex estate planning needs or those who want to ensure funds are available for final expenses regardless of when they pass away.

 When deciding among various options, take into account your financial goals.
 Next, decide how much money you’ll require to fulfill these goals.